Norm Van Lier: Milwaukee Bucks (1978–1979)

+After being waived in October 1978 by the Bulls, the Milwaukee Bucks picked him up.
+He only lasted two months, as Van Lier could no longer play at that level.
+However, Van Lier had become addicted to Quaaludes to deal with constant pain over the years, and Bucks coach Don Nelson helped Van Lier get the treatment necessary to overcome that addiction.

-After playing briefly with the Milwaukee Bucks, Van Lier retired in 1979 with career totals of 8,770 points and 5,217 assists.
+Van Lier retired in 1979 with career totals of 8,770 points and 5,217 assists.

 Coaching career

 In 1989, Van Lier was the assistant coach of the Worcester Counts in the World Basketball League.

 Van Lier was the head basketball coach for the Worcester Vocational Technical High School team during part of the 1989–90 season.
 His team reached the Massachusetts Division II championship game.

 Media career

 Van Lier served as a color analyst on Bulls radio broadcasts from 1980 to 1982.
-In 1989 he was the assistant coach of the Worcester Counts in the World Basketball League.
-From 1992 to 2009, he was a television pre-game and post-game analyst for Chicago Bulls games.
-He frequently appeared on other Chicago television programs to discuss the Bulls, and at one point co-hosted a sports talk radio show.
+From 1992 to 2009, he was a television pre-game and post-game analyst for Chicago Bulls games, originally for SportsChannel, and later Fox Sports Chicago and Comcast SportsNet Chicago, winning an Emmy for the 1995–1996 season.
+He frequently appeared on other Chicago television programs to discuss the Bulls, and co-hosted shows on sports talk radio, including "the Bull and the Bear" on WSCR-AM.
+He also did afternoon sports talk on WMVP.

 Van Lier also served as a special disc jockey on the Chicago rock music station 97.9 WLUP.
 In 2002 and 2004, he had supporting roles in the movies Barbershop and Barbershop 2: Back in Business.